 Episode 1: Child Bride Combats Child Marriage

 Faridah was a child bride in the Congo before making a harrowing escape to Uganda.
 Now, as the COVID-19 pandemic puts more girls at risk of marrying before their eighteenth birthday, she’s doing everything she can to stop the harmful practice.

 Search for Hidden Heroes on Amazon, Apple, Google Podcasts, Spotify, Stitcher or wherever you listen to your podcasts, and subscribe to hear it first.

 Behind the scenes

 Episode 1.
-Faridah Luanda is a former child bride and refugee from the Congo who, at age 13, was sold to a 35-year-old man.
-Now, Faridah is helping to prevent the marriage of other girls, including 13-year-old Paula in Uganda.
+Faridah Luanda, once a child bride in the Congo, helps prevent the marriage of 13-year-old Paula in Uganda.